bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 ## RouterLinkActive

 The <a href="https://angular.io/api/router/RouterLinkActive" target="\_blank">routerLinkActive</a> directive lets you add a CSS class to an element when the link's route becomes active.
+Angular looks at the path to determine if the route is active and will return true if any of the path matches, meaning when a path contains a "child" segment the route active status will still return true.
+If exact specificity is needed, `[routerLinkActiveOptions]="{exact: true}"` can be used.

 ### Adding a Basic Active Class